UKGovCamp/www.ukgovcamp.com/src/pages/faq.md

 ### Where can I find an agenda for the day?

 Once built, the agenda will be hosted on a physical board at the event.
-We will also publish it online for a.
+We will also publish it online for attendees.

 ### Do I need to bring a laptop?